ouch-org/ouch/README.md

 The `compress` subcommand is able to compress files and folders.
 The **last** argument will be the **output file**.

+You can also use the `c` alias for this subcommand.

 The compression format employed will be defined according to the output file's extension.

 ```bash